VeinDevTtv/SeatAllocationOptimizer-hillolo/README.md

 *   Window seat preference handling has been added.
 *   Input parsing is more robust.
 *   Unit and integration tests have been added.
+*   **Refactored:** The core `SeatingAllocator` logic has been refactored to improve efficiency and robustness, replacing the previous iterative row-by-row placement attempt with a strategy that evaluates available blocks across the entire plane for each group.
 *   **Limitation:** The family seating rule ensures children are adjacent to adults within their assigned block but assumes sequential placement based on input order and does not explicitly handle aisle separation.
 *   **Limitation:** The allocation loop prioritizes revenue but might be inefficient in scenarios where large, high-revenue groups cannot fit until later rows.